The subconvexity problem for Rankin-Selberg and triple product L-functions: Bounds for local period integrals

 Up to a uniform translates of test vectors which does not change the period integrals, the required lower bound in item (1) of Conjecture \ref{Conj:localresults} is provided by Proposition \ref{Prop:lowerbdperiod}.
-Note that in the case of Rankin-Selberg L-function, we can take $\Re(\gamma)=0$ for \eqref{Eq:RSlowerbound} when we assume $\pi_3$ to be tempered.
+Note that in the case of Rankin--Selberg L-function, we can take $\Re(\gamma)=0$ for \eqref{Eq:RSlowerbound} when we assume $\pi_3$ to be tempered.

-Now in the spectral expansion in Lemma \ref{Lem:shortgenericlength}, $\pi' $ must be unramified and $\psi $ must be spherical for $v\in \ram(\vPhi_{23}) $ as $M =1$.
+Now in the spectral expansion in Lemma \ref{Lem:shortgenericlength}, $\pi' $ must be unramified and $\psi $ must be spherical for $v\in \ram(\vPhi_{23}) $ as $M_\fin =1$.
 The required upper bound in item (2) of Conjecture \ref{Conj:localresults} follows from Proposition \ref{prop:upboundforRS&T}.
-Indeed, in the triple product case and $\psi =\psi ^\circ$, we have \yh{ } \yhn{
+Indeed, in the triple product case and $\psi =\psi ^\circ$, we have